 For this Myanmar government's project, AlphaESS has already contributed 11 systems of solar-battery-diesel microgrid with 500kW hybrid inverters and 1483kWh batteries, being distributed in 11 villages in 2019.

 Throw Back @ https://www.alpha-ess.com/Web/News-Detail.aspx?newsId=02f4e67a-f544-4c71-a208-e59feb999a36

 Mandalay Yoma was founded in 2014 and has taken a market leading role in Myanmar's PV mini-grid industry since then.
 All the firm's projects combine solar, energy storage and diesel power backup.
-These tend to use PV modules from JinkoSolar and LFP energy storage systems from AlphaESS.
-And the company has already provided power to 6,000 consumers, which is more than half of what the government achieved in the last two years.
+These projects tend to use PV modules from JinkoSolar and LFP energy storage systems from AlphaESS.
+The company has already provided power to 6,000 consumers, which is more than half of what the government achieved in the last two years.